-Integrity is conducting oneself in a manner to maintain appropriate standards of behaviour.
-Operating with integrity ensures members work with competence to provide benefit, do no harm, appropriately exercise power and honour their position of trust in relation to their clients.
+Conduct with integrity denotes behaviour that is honest and morally principled with regards to interactions with one's clients, colleagues, and society at large.
+Operating with integrity implies that members work with competence to provide benefit, do no harm, appropriately exercise power and honour their position of trust in relation to their clients.